Parsl/parslguts/taskpath.rst

      Magic methods surrounded by double underscores are the standard Python way to make arbitrary classes customize standard Python behaviour.
 The most common one is probably ``__repr__`` which allows a class to define how it is rendered as a string.
 There are lots of others documented in the `Python data model <https://docs.python.org/3/reference/datamodel.html>`_.

-.. index:: DFK, Data Flow Kernel, God object
+.. index:: DFK, Data Flow Kernel, God object, task, TaskRecord, AppFuture

 The Data Flow Kernel
 ====================

-we can have a look at that method and see that to "invoke an app", we call a method on the DataFlowKernel (DFK), the core object for a workflow (historically following the `God-object antipattern <https://en.wikipedia.org/wiki/God_object>`_).

-inside the DFK:

-.. index:: TaskRecord, AppFuture

-* create a task record and an AppFuture, and return that AppFuture to the user

-.. todo:: hyperlink to TaskRecord and describe it a bit more
+The code above called the ``submit`` method on a Data Flow Kernel (DFK), the core object for a workflow.
+That call created a task inside the DFK.
+Every app invocation is paired with a task inside the DFK, and the terminology will use those terms fairly interchangeably.

+The DFK follows the `God-object antipattern <https://en.wikipedia.org/wiki/God_object>`_ and is a repository for quite a lot of different pieces of functionality in addition to task handling.
+For example, it is the class which handles start up and shutdown of all the other pieces of Parsl (including block scaling, executors, monitoring, usage tracking and checkpointing).
+I'm not going to cover any of that here, but be aware when you look through the code that you will see all of that in addition to task handling.

+Inside ``dfk.submit`` (in `parsl/dataflow/dflow.py around line 963 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L963>`_) two data structures are created: a ``TaskRecord`` and an ``AppFuture``.

+An ``AppFuture`` is a very thin layer around Python's `concurrent.futures.Future class <https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Future>`_.
+This is returned from the ``submit`` method immediately, and is what will be used to communicate task completion to the submitting user later on.

+The ``TaskRecord`` (defined in `parsl/dataflow/taskrecord.py <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/taskrecord.py>`_) contains most of the state for a task.

+From the many fields in ``TaskRecord``, what we need for now are fields for the function to run, positional and keyword arguments and a reference to the ``AppFuture`` so it can have a result set later.

+.. todo:: continue from here

 Then asynchronously: